Cricket pitch: Pitches in Bangladesh

 The Bangladeshi wickets receive a lot of rain fall in little time which reflects the soggy nature.
 The conditions vary from grounds like Sher-e-Bangla Cricket Stadium and Chittagong Divisional Stadium.
 The basic idea of producing wickets in Bangladesh is to avoid using grassroots when they are building up the layers of soil.
 The roots hold the water and retain moisture for an extended period.
 It helps bind the wicket better, making it a harder surface eventually.
 It also slows the process of wearing down.

 Pitches in Sri Lanka

-Pitches are generally dusty and shorn off grass; the rain here also makes for a "sticky wicket".
-Wickets are generally flat and don't offer much bounce – however, the pitch at Asgiriya Stadium, Kandy offers generous bounce and favours fast bowling.
-Bowlers get help under the lights.
-Spin is the key in these conditions, and spinners have fine records on the pitches in Sri Lanka.
-The heat requires an extreme level of fitness, while sweaty clothing makes it difficult to shine the ball.
-Apart from off-spin and leg-spin, reverse swing is also an effective tools in such conditions.
-This could be a good explanation Sri Lanka has produced a lot of quality spin bowlers like Muttiah Muralidharan, Rangana Herath and their likes as well as quality pace bowlers like Chaminda Vaas, Lasith Malinga and many more.
+Cricket pitches in Sri Lanka are generally dry with sparse grass cover, and rainfall can create conditions commonly referred to in cricket as a "sticky wicket".
+The pitches are typically flat and offer limited bounce; however, the pitch at Asgiriya Stadium, Kandy is known for providing greater bounce and favouring the fast bowlers.
+Under the floodlights, bowlers may receive additional assistance from the conditions.
+Spin bowling has traditionally been effective on Sri Lankan pitches, and spin bowlers have recorded notable success in such conditions.
+The warm and humid climate requires a high level of physical endurance, while perspiration can make it more difficult to maintain the condition of the ball.
+In addition to off-spin and leg-spin, reverse swing can also be effective in these conditions.
+Sri Lanka has produced several prominent spin bowlers, including Muttiah Muralidharan and Rangana Herath, as well as fast bowlers such as Chaminda Vaas and Lasith Malinga.